-1. Suspension: Undergraduate students suspended from receiving financial aid will be sent an e-mail/letter from the Financial Aid Office.
-The e-mail/letter will include guidance regarding the appeal process.

-2. Probation: Undergraduate students for whom an appeal has been approved will be notified by the Academic Honors, Standards and Selection Committee (AHSSC) regarding the resulting status of Probation.
-Students who maintain eligibility for financial aid by meeting the requirements of their academic plan but whose cumulative "overall combined" Pace is less than 70% at the end of the subsequent semester(s) will be sent an e-mail/letter by the Financial Aid Office notifying them of their continued probationary status.
+- 1. Suspension: Undergraduate students suspended from receiving financial aid will be sent an e-mail/letter from the Financial Aid Office.
+The e-mail/letter will include guidance regarding the appeal process. - 2.
+Probation: Undergraduate students for whom an academic appeal has been approved will be notified by the Academic Honors, Standards, and Selection Committee (AHSSC) regarding the resulting status of Probation.
+Your academic plan will state the point in time at which you should be able to meet the SAP standards.
+Students who maintain eligibility for financial aid by meeting the requirements of their academic plan but whom's cumulative "overall combined" Pace is less than 67% at the end of the subsequent semester(s) will be sent an e-mail/letter from the Financial Aid Office notifying them of their continued probationary status.